 Utilizing usability testing tools for business can reduce costly mistakes resulting in product failures.
 By harnessing the power of both user testing and usability testing, businesses are able to draw more accurate conclusions about what works best with their target audiences.
 However, there are specific differences between these two user research tools.

 Let’s check out the key differences between user testing and and usability testing:

 User testing is one of the very first things any startup or fledgling business should invest in.
 Determining who your audience is and finding out what their pain points are will allow you to capitalize on their problems and develop a marketable solution.

 Usability tests are conducted multiple times throughout the various stages of product development.
 Every time you reach a significant milestone in your product development, expect to run another set of usability tests; doing so will make it far easier to manage your product in the long run.
 Making multiple changes over time is far more effective than waiting until the least minute and having to completely revamp your designs.

 The first step to conducting a user test is to clearly outline your goals.
 Determining what you seek to gain from these user tests will allow you to develop a more focused question-set.

 Ideally, the questions you develop for your user test should be based around extracting what needs are not being met.
 Creating a successful product involves clearly identifying a product, and coming up with a pragmatic solution for it.

 With a clear goal in mind, the next step is to choose the setting for your testing.
 Do you plan to conduct in-person user testing?
-Or will you be using a digital platform?
+Or will you be using a digital platform? any specific research tool?
 Your answers to these questions will ultimately determine how you interact with your audiences.

 There are a variety of methods researchers use to test users, including: